haosulab/ManiSkill/README.md

 ManiSkill2 is a unified benchmark for learning generalizable robotic manipulation skills powered by [SAPIEN](https://sapien.ucsd.edu/). **It features 20 out-of-box task families with 2000+ diverse object models and 4M+ demonstration frames**.
 Moreover, it empowers fast visual input learning algorithms so that **a CNN-based policy can collect samples at about 2000 FPS with 1 GPU and 16 processes on a workstation**.
 The benchmark can be used to study a wide range of algorithms: 2D & 3D vision-based reinforcement learning, imitation learning, sense-plan-act, etc.

 Please refer our [documentation](https://haosulab.github.io/ManiSkill2) to learn more information.
+There are also hands-on [tutorials](examples/tutorials) (e.g, [quickstart colab tutorial](https://colab.research.google.com/github/haosulab/ManiSkill2/blob/main/examples/tutorials/1_quickstart.ipynb)).

 We invite you to participate in the associated [ManiSkill2 challenge](https://sapien.ucsd.edu/challenges/maniskill/2022/) where the top teams will be awarded prizes.